Frozen shoulder is a medical condition characterized by:

 - Restriction of motion and

-Frozen shoulder, medically referred to as adhesive capsulitis, is a disorder in which the shoulder capsule, the connective tissue surrounding the gleno-humeral joint of the shoulder, becomes inflamed and stiff, and grows together with abnormal bands of tissue, called adhesions, greatly restricting motion and causing chronic pain.
+Frozen shoulder, medically referred to a disorder in which the shoulder capsule, becomes inflamed and stiff, and grows together with abnormal bands of tissue, called adhesions, greatly restricting motion and causing chronic pain.

 ETIOLOGY of Frozen Shoulder

 • History of trauma to joint may be present.

 - Movement of the shoulder is severely restricted.